Work About Sketchbook Contact

 Observation

-Users reconcile weekly in batches
+Users reconcile weekly or monthly in batches

 Design bulk workflows, not one-at-a-time processing